 🧠 What is semantic SEO and entity optimisation?
+(Direct answer)

 Semantic SEO is the practice of optimising content around topics, entities, and meaning — so that Google understands what your page is about, not just which words appear on it.
 Entity optimisation is the work of making your brand, people, and products verifiably identifiable in Google's Knowledge Graph — so AI systems can describe you accurately across Google, ChatGPT, Perplexity, and Copilot.
 Together, they are the foundation of AI search visibility in 2026: semantic depth determines whether your content is understood; entity clarity determines whether your brand is trusted as the source.